2023 vintage. A solid everyday Malbec. Best with ~1 hr to breathe — 6 months ago

 One of the best american Rieslings out there.
 The Riesling was planted in 2007.
 Kick On Ranch is just a few miles West of Los Alamos (CA) , getting close to the ocean and Vandenberg Air Force Base.
 120 cases.
 13.5%.
 Plenty of acidity, 🍯 , botyris? , fresh cut garden hose.
 Quite herbal.
 Oregano.
 Tatomer’s top of the line offer.
 He learned the trade in Austria 🇦🇹, Wachau region.
 This 2019 is very very good.
-Not Mosel just different - and perhaps quintessential Californian. — 5 months ago
+Not Mosel just different - and perhaps quintessential Californian. — a year ago

 occata Classico 2020